Frequently Asked Questions

 The Commissioner can also undertake research into the extent to which the well-being goals and national indicators are consistent with the sustainable development principle, as well as the extent to which the sustainable development principle is taken into account in national indicators set out by the Welsh Government.

-Finally, the Commissioner can conduct reviews to provide her with insight on how public bodies apply the Act.
-However, it is important to note that conducting a review does not allow the Commissioner to look into specific decisions that have already been made.
+Finally, the Commissioner can conduct formal reviews to provide her with insight on how public bodies apply the Act.
+However, it is important to note that conducting a review does not allow the Commissioner to overturn specific decisions that have already been made.
 It is a mechanism to find out if public bodies are protecting future generations and to check if they have thought of the long-term impact of their actions.
 At the end of a review, the Commissioner can make recommendations to advice on how the public body should apply the Act in the future.

 Who are the 44 public bodies named in the Act?

-The law itself lists them as (see Section 6 of the Act):
+The law itself lists them as:

 - The Welsh Government;